haleyrp1803/Black-Eyed-Peas/README.md

 ## An easy, useful crop
 Cowpeas grow best in semi-arid conditions, poor soils and with little help.
 They are heat-loving and drought-tolerant, and grow quickly, often giving a harvest within 100 days.
 Grown since ancient times, these (mainly annual) leguminous plants (in the plant family Fabaceae) have now become a staple part of the diets of hundreds of millions of people around the world.
-It is not just the seeds (the beans or peas as we call them) that are harvested however – the leaves and pods of this reliable plant are also edible and used as a vegetable, or can be used for cattle fodder or hay, and, being legumes, they also enrich the soil through the presence of around 21 different (bradyrhizobial) symbiotic <span eid="Q15098397"> nitrogen-fixing bacteria in nodules </span> on their roots.
+It is not just the seeds (the beans or peas as we call them) that are harvested however – the leaves and pods of this reliable plant are also edible and used as a vegetable, or can be used for cattle fodder or hay,[^ref2] and, being legumes, they also enrich the soil through the presence of around 21 different (bradyrhizobial) symbiotic <span eid="Q15098397"> nitrogen-fixing bacteria in nodules </span> on their roots.[^ref3]
 <param ve-iframe
        label="Filler for interactive Black-Eyed Pea image/game"
        id="game_drop"